levivoelz/levivoelz.github.io/concepts/index.md

 - InstaFlip — First available apartment turnover service
 - Reversion - Version control for everyone
 - GoodMus - Curated music from local artists
-- MagLevinator — Levitate to isolate your speakers
+- MagLevinator — Isolate your speakers by levitation
-- Handjob.js — Browser based background job library
 - CronPom — Pomodoro based invoicing
-- BrainTree — The tree that echos your brain
+- BrainTree — The audio tree that relays what's going on inside you
-- Euclid Audio - Pretty speakers for a pretty world
+- Euclid Audio - Geometric speakers for a Geometric world